EMAN-Omeka/Babel/README.md

-**Purpose**
+#Babel - Content Translation for Omeka

+##Warning

+This plugin is a work in progress.
+Feedback is much appreciated.

+##Purpose

 This module aims to provide an elegant way to translate Omeka CONTENT, as opposed to Omeka interface strings, which are handled via the usual gettext technology.

 It provides a hopefuly seemless integration of translation features directly into standard Omeka content management forms.

-**Installation**
+##Installation

 Make sure SwitchLanguage is installed and activated.

 Configure available languages at http://yoursite.com/admin/plugins/config? name=SwitchLanguage.

-The "Flag only" option is highly reommended, otherwise the admin screens will function badly.
+The "Flag only" option is highly recommended, otherwise the admin screens will function badly.

 The module installs as usual, but you need to modify a core file.

-In  application/libraries/globals.php, the declaration of these two functions must be changed to this :
+In  `application/libraries/globals.php`, the declaration of these two functions must be changed to this :

 ```php
 function metadata($record, $metadata, $options = array())